younessoub/projet_M207/README.md

 ### ✅ Update System Packages

+We will use the first vm (vm1) for hosting the sdn network emulator Containernet, the sdn controller Onos and GLPI.
-Update the base system to ensure all packages are up to date.
+For this we have to install Docker.
+But first lets update the base system to ensure all packages are up to date.

 ```bash
 sudo apt update && sudo apt upgrade -y
 ```

+We are going to clone this repositry also because it contains the necessary files for this project.
 ### 🔁 Clone the Repository

 Get the project files from GitHub: